joydeep999/Lemp_compose/README.md

 * Contains a basic docker compose file for lemp stack.

-* Pulls latest images of PHP, MySql, Nginx from the docker hub and runs them as containers on executing **docker-compose -f lemp_stack.yaml up**
+* Pulls latest images of PHP, WordPress, MySql, Nginx from the docker hub and runs them as containers on executing **docker-compose -f lemp_stack.yaml up**

 # How it works